 You must continue to pay your Medicare Part B premium even if you are enrolled in a Medigap Plan.

-Items not covered by Medicare Supplement Plans are:
+Items not covered by Original Medicare include:

 A Medicare Advantage Plan is a private health insurance plan approved by Medicare.
 You have the option to receive your Part A, Part B and Part D benefits from a Medicare Advantage Plan instead of Original Medicare.
 Originally these private insurance company offerings were referred to simply as Medicare Part C. Medicare Advantage plans usually have and HMO or PPO network of physicians and hospitals.
-All Medicare Advantage Plan's are 80/20 Plans where the insurance company pays 80% of the covered charges and you are responsible for paying your 20% share as you go.
+All Medicare Advantage Plans are 80/20 Plans where the insurance company pays 80% of the covered charges and you are responsible for paying your 20% share as you go.
 Each year you in the fall Annual Enrollment Period you will need to choose a new plan for the coming year

 Medicare Part D is a Voluntary Prescription Drug Plan that was introduced in 2006 to help Seniors on Medicare with a way to help them cut down on the costs associated with Prescription Drugs.

 Any beneficiary who is enrolled in Medicare Part A or Medicare Part B is eligible to enroll in a Part D Plan.